Looking for the best aquariums in the UK?

 SEA LIFE Brighton

 Another SEA LIFE Centre, this one in Brighton is actually the world’s oldest operating aquarium!
-It’s right on Brighton Beach, opposite the pier, so is the perfect way to while away a few hours if you’re in the area.
+It’s right on Brighton Beach, opposite the pier, so is the perfect way to while away a few hours if you’re visiting Brighton with the kids.

 There’s lots of really unique displays and exhibitions here — toddler especially love the Glass Bottom Boat experience which allows you to see the turtles and sharks below while a marine expert will teach you all about them.
 The Day & Night attraction is also really popular — a 750,000 litre display that shows you what happens in a coral reef over 24 hours.
 There’s even a bio-luminescent beach!